 What is a PhD in Sanskrit?

-A PhD Sanskrit is a 3 - 6 year long Doctorate program that involves the study of Sanskrit Language, Linguistics, and Literature.
-It gives scholars an insight into the realm of Sanskrit language and how it can be utilised from an academic perspective in industries such as education, Indian Archeology, Manuscript Preservation, etc. It also helps students who pursue a PhD in Sanskrit to act in administrative sectors as translators and interpreters.
+A PhD in Sanskrit is a doctorate program that involves the study of the Sanskrit Language, Linguistics, and Literature.
+It gives scholars an insight into the Sanskrit language and how it can be utilised from an academic perspective in industries such as education, Indian Archaeology, Manuscript Preservation, etc. It also helps students who pursue a PhD in Sanskrit to act in administrative sectors as translators and interpreters.

 Why choose a PhD in Sanskrit?

-Given below are the benefits of choosing a PhD Sanskrit:
+Given below are the benefits of choosing a PhD in Sanskrit:

 - It enables scholars to learn about Linguistics and Literature of one of the world’s oldest languages.

-- It opens paths for researchers to study about ancient usage of language and its delve into Philosophy.
+- It opens paths for researchers to study the ancient usage of language and its delve into Philosophy.

 - Due to the decline in the number of students studying PhD Sanskrit, there is more scope in professions such as lecturers, translators and interpreters.

-- Great for scholars looking to pursue DSc in the same field.
+- Great for scholars looking to pursue a DSc in the same field.

 PhD in Sanskrit Eligibility

-To fulfil the PhD Sanskrit eligibility, the students must have completed Masters in Sanskrit or related field from a recognized university.
+To fulfil the PhD Sanskrit eligibility, the students must have completed a Master's in Sanskrit or a related field from a recognised university.
 Entrance exams are conducted by most institutes during PhD Sanskrit admissions.
 The institutes and their requirements determine the students' selection criteria.

 PhD in Sanskrit Admission Process

-PhD Sanskrit admission process is procedural as per the respective colleges’ selection criteria.
-For example, PhD Sanskrit admission process is as given below for University of Calcutta:
+The PhD Sanskrit admission process varies as per the respective colleges’ selection criteria.
+For example, the PhD Sanskrit admission process is as given below for the University of Calcutta:

-- Release of list of selected students on the official college website.
+- Wait for the final list of selected candidates, which will be shown on the official website.

-Apart from that, colleges such as Sanskrit University Mathura and RKMVERI conduct entrance tests for PhD Sanskrit admissions.
+Colleges such as the Sanskrit University, Mathura and RKMVERI conduct entrance tests for PhD Sanskrit admissions.
 Below is the list of entrance tests for PhD Sanskrit admissions:

 PhD in Sanskrit Colleges in India